HaniyeMollaei/MosallasMobile/README.md

 # Mosallas_Mobile
-Mobile application for the final project of the bachelor's degree with the subject of online store and empowerment of retailers
+Mobile application for the bachelor final project with the subject of online store and empowerment of retailers